GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 * Initial public release

 == Upgrade Notice ==

+= 1.4.0 =
+CEF now hides your real usernames from hackers.
+[Read about this unique approach on our blog](https://floodspark.com/blog/information-warfare-vs-security-through-obscurity/)

 = 1.3.0 =
 CEF now fakes the most current version of PHP to throw off attacker intelligence gathering.